TeamHaxGD/GDDocs/endpoints/boomlings.com/images/secretKey.md

-## secretKey.md
+## secretKey.png
-A hidden image of the secret key with a purple gradient background.
+A hidden image of a secret key with a purple gradient background.
 Current use is unknown.